laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 RYAN: Anybody else who's got cool data?

->&gt;DAVID YANOFSKY: Yeah, so I'm David Yanofsky.
+DAVID YANOFSKY: Yeah, so I'm David Yanofsky.
 My dataset that I always go back to is an an endless fount of stories for me, is this international trade databases, the [US has a great one](https://usatrade.census.gov/) that you have to pay for.
 The International Trade Centre—which is a joint agency of the WTO and the UN—provide free access to journalists to [their database](http://www.trademap.org/), and in the international version you can get trade flows for very specific commodities, all categorized under the system called the [harmonized system](http://hts.usitc.gov/) and everything is in a hierarchy.
 At a high level is something like [petroleum products](http://hts.usitc.gov/Table%2027.xml) and all the way down to, you know, [soccer balls](http://hts.usitc.gov/Table%2095.xml#9506.62.4080) if you want to, you know, or I guess from soccer balls to toys, most generally.
 And if you get access to the US dataset—which is really cheap, it's like for one seat it's like $300 bucks a year—you can get port level data at even more specific levels, where if you're doing local stories, you can see all of these items that are leaving, not just from your city, but from specific ports, you know, in this -- people, if you're familiar with the way that people talk about trade, they talk about the oh, the port of Los Angeles and long beach as like this one thing.
 They're actually two separate ports, and the data shows it as two separate ports where like this is the stuff that's going through long beach and this is the stuff that's going through Los Angeles and that's a business story and you can talk about who has control of who docks where, if you know who's getting the tax revenue from those things, from the workers that are at those locations, the US data is anonymized, in that the census tries to protect business interests of the exporters and importers.

 >&gt;So you know, you can sometimes see these things that, you know, are -- stories that I've written range from this is [everything that the US exported to Iran](http://qz.com/91152/), and here is why that's important, that led to a story about that -- so that's kind of a serious thing about sanctions and that you know, the US is providing a lot of you know, humanitarian aid, but that also less to this really silly story about bull semen that Iran is one of the biggest importers of US bull semen and then I did a story about [all the other importers of US bull semen](http://qz.com/91718/).